 So, here is my pro/con list about Whole 30:

 -It’s only 30 days.
 It’s not like it’s the end of the world to not have chocolate or milk.
 I can deal with the 30 days.

 -I slept much better at night.
 Lots of people say that once they make the transition to eating whole foods, they notice more restful sleep.
 For me, I think cutting out the sugar (again) played a part here.
-FYI: Sleep is KEY if you’re trying to lose weight/not gain any/be healthy or sane at all.
+FYI: Sleep is KEY if you’re trying to be healthy or sane at all.

 -It forced me to get creative with vegetables and fruits and meats and the way I prepare them.
 I learned how to make lots of yummy gluten free and dairy free things, which is nice to know because I have friends who avoid both.